privy-io/create-next-app/README.md

 In this demo app, a user can login with their email, Google account, Discord account, Twitter account, or Apple account, and get a Privy embedded wallet.
 Once the user has logged in and created an embedded wallet, ZeroDev will create a **smart wallet** for the user behind the scenes, which can then be used to incorporate gas sponsorship, batched transactions, and more into your app.

+You can test this by logging into the app and attempting to mint an NFT; it should cost you no gas!

 ## Setup

 1. Fork this repository, clone it, and open it in your terminal.